Ushuaia Guesthouse Bastimentos 😱 Panama

 Not great when you come back from the beach all sandy and salty.
 Whenever the water did work, it was at a dribble and it was cold.

 Apart from a narrow wooden bench the room had zero storage – not even one hook on the wall.
-However, there were a couple of pictures on the wall, so we removed them to give us at least 2 hooks to hang our clothes.
+However, there were a couple of pictures on the wall, so we removed them to give us at least 2 hooks on which to hang our clothes.

 The room had a warped wooden window frame – facing the jungle – that wouldn’t close.
 There was a good 2-inch open gap at the side of the frame.
 So apart from welcoming in all the jungle bugs there was no security.